-Where a member of staff has a concern regarding a student's fitness to study, a referral (Appendix A) must be made to the Safeguarding and Wellbeing Manager independent of any disciplinary action.
-Students will normally be notified that a referral is being made to Safeguarding and Wellbeing Manager regarding a concern about their fitness to study.
+Where a member of staff has a concern regarding a student's fitness to study, a referral (Appendix A) must be made to the Deputy Head of SEND, Mental Health & Wellbeing independent of any disciplinary action.
+Students will normally be notified that a referral is being made to the Deputy Head of SEND, Mental Health & Wellbeingregarding a concern about their fitness to study.
 The relevant Safeguarding Officer or SEND Advisor will consider the student's immediate support needs and the appropriateness of intervening under the Fitness to Study Policy and Procedure.